 If your website monitoring tool keeps detecting downtime, it can be caused by a variety of issues, with the most common being:

 - Server Issues: Your site’s server is often the main culprit when experiencing downtime.
 Your server may not be able to handle traffic surges, server maintenance may occur or you’re on a shared server where some sites may utilize all of the resources available.
-In all cases, you’ll want to upgrade to better hosting to reduce the risk of server issues causing your downtime.
+In all cases, you’ll want to upgrade to better web hosting to reduce the risk of server issues causing your downtime.

 - Security issues.
 A DDoS attack is a main suspect for downtime, and it may not be your site that is the direct target.
 Hosting companies, or sites hosted on a shared host, can be the target and lead to your site suffering from downtime in the process.
+Cloudflare is a great tool to improve web and domain security.

 - Update or redesign issues.
 Your site can go down if a CMS update goes wrong or if a developer makes a mistake on the server-side, leading to your site going down.